Back to Insights

 How long does an employment tribunal take?

-Waiting times vary by claim type and jurisdiction.
+Waiting times vary by jurisdiction and claim type.
 This article breaks down what the published data shows — and what the current backlog means for cases filed today.

 Cases analysed

-published ET decisions with country and decision date
+published ET decisions with case numbers and dates

 Typical wait (unfair dismissal, E&W)

-from ET1 filing to published decision, adjusted for current backlog
+from filing to decision, adjusted for current backlog

 Backlog growth